the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 We have put this sentence to the front, and kept it at the end as a reminder.

+> "accepted research artefact on an equal footing with data and publications."
+If software or data is publicized would these artefacts not also be regarded as publications?
+I would suggest using "data and text" or "data and text publications" instead.

+We have reworded the text as suggested.

+> "The specialist skills that RSEs provide take a significant amount of time to develop and maintain.
+Therefore, we do not expect domain researchers to also become experts in a range of advanced RSEng topics."
+Could the authors name some of these advanced topics here?
+Or maybe change the position of this paragraph to after the paragraph about the domain researchers.

+We have moved this paragraph further down.

+> "What issues have newly emerged, where they are now just happy to say: .."
+This seems

+Not clear what was meant here.
+We have reworded it nevertheless.

+> 2.1 Chapter
+> "might remain unchanged, there might be a shift in the responsibilities of RSEs, in the form of a partial reallocation of the training budget to the other core competencies. " What is the rationale for this statement?

+We reprased it to better reflect that adaptations will be necessary

+> "Looking at that on a broader scale..."
+What is meant by "that"?
+What do the authors look at?

+Clarified that we mean the competencies.

+> Chapter 2.2
+> "visibility and accelerate the professionalisation of the RSE role" -> missing line spacing

+fixed this.

+> Story Box 4
+> "Kim accelerates his research.."
+To my understanding, Kim and Kay are female.

+Reworded it to keep the ambiguity in Gender.

 > Regarding Chapter 2.3.
 > I would propose the authors provide a counter argument/discussion to why AI will not totally make RSEs obsolete.
 Additionally, the authors paint a quite bright picture of the AI future, however not discussing risks to the scientific processes, e.g. difficulty with recplication, societal trust in science, non-democtratization of science because of access to storage, compute and useful data sets, etc.